Lastcraft484/T440p-Hackintosh-/README.md

 -This project is as is and does not provide any support from me but if you head over [here](https://discord.gg/t7Tykuf) this discord server is all about providing support for hackintoshes.

--this is a modification of https://github.com/evy0311/t440p-hackintosh this guide has not updated its kexts correctly and did not have information on wifi card installation.

 ### Overview